ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/agile-delivery.html.erb.md

 In this section, there will be a small summary of each phase, quickly followed by the specific details of how Operations Engineering approach the phase in the life cycle.

+For each phase, Operations Engineering will create a [GitHub Milestone within the operations-engineering repository](https://github.com/ministryofjustice/operations-engineering/milestones) to indicate the start of a new phase.

 ### Discovery

 Detailed in [How the discovery phase works](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works), the discovery phase is all about understanding the problem.

+#### Outcomes of Discovery

+At the end of discovery, Operations Engineering will have understood, documented and agreed on the following:

+- ✅ **User Research** - engaging with the users/stakeholders is essential to understanding the problem.
+It reduces the number of assumptions the team may be making and ensure that users/stakeholders have a voice from the very beginning.
+- ✅ **Process Diagram** - process diagrams are helpful visual aids for simply explaining processes.
+Creating a process diagram by the end of discovery will help the team to identify problem areas, smaller scoped issues that could be tackled first, constraints, and help communication with stakeholders by using a common view.
+- ✅ **Key Stakeholders** - these are the stakeholders that will gain the most from a solution in the identified problem space.
+Frameworks such as [Stakeholder Mapping](https://en.wikipedia.org/wiki/Stakeholder_analysis#Stakeholder_mapping) can help when deciding key stakeholders.
+- ✅ **Scope** - there will be an agreement on the scope of the problem the team will attempt to solve.
+Being able to scope the problem sufficiently will help ensure a successful solution can be delivered to stakeholders in a timely manner.
+- ✅ **Success Metrics** - agreement of success metrics by the end of discovery will ensure the team focuses on solving the right problem and enable us to critically evaluate solutions that are built later.
+- ✅ **Decision on Whether to Continue** - At the end of discovery, Operations Engineering will have enough information about the problem to decide whether it is valuable to do something about the problem.

 **Primary Lifecycle Stages:** Planning, User Research, Data Gathering